 Mandatory cash balances with the National Bank of Georgia ("NBG") represent amounts deposited with the NBG.
 Resident financial institutions are required to maintain an interest-earning obligatory reserve with the NBG, the amount of which depends on the level of funds attracted by the financial institutions.

-Mandatory reserves in NBG amounts to GEL12,287,908 as of 31 December 2020 (GEL13,512,500 as of 31 December 2019).
-Qualitative information about mandatory reserves with the NBG are provided in Note 4.
+Mandatory cash balances in the NBG amounts to GEL18,155,372 as of 31 December 2021 (GEL12,287,908 as of 31 December 2020).
+Qualitative information is provided in Note 4.

 8. Loans to customers